ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/data_analysis/04-dimensionality_reduction_fixed.md

 The axes are unit-less; points (cells or nuclei) that are farther apart are more dissimilar on the displayed PC than points that are closer together.

 ### PCA loadings
 Each PC can be imagined as a sort of meta-gene for which every cell has an expression value.
-The top genes associated with the reduction component (i.e. contributing to a cell's "expression level" of that meta-gene) can plotted for a selected dimension(s) using the `VizDimLoadings` function.
+The top genes associated with the reduction component (i.e. contributing to a cell's "expression level" of that meta-gene) can be plotted for a selected dimension(s) using the `VizDimLoadings` function.

 ```r
 VizDimLoadings(experiment.aggregate,